arungudelli/angularjswiki/content/en/fontawesome/fa-mail-bulk.md

-## Rotate Mail Bulk Icon using fa-rotate-x
+## Rotate fa-mail-bulk Icon using fa-rotate-x
 To rotate the font awesome icon fa-mail-bulk, Use fa-rotate-x class

 Where 'x' represents degree of rotation.